 Be prepared and understand the risks.

 High water season in Colorado is typically early to mid-June.
 This can differ depending on weather and snowpack.
 Water levels and weather can affect difficulty levels.
 For information about water levels and weather conditions you can contact us.
 You can also follow river levels at www.waterdata.usgs.gov.
 You will be wearing a Class V personal floatation device the entire trip.
-You do not need to know how to swim.

 Minimum age guidelines will help you find the right trip for your group.
 Our minimum ages are not exact, they are a guideline for you to use when making a decision about the adventure you are choosing.
 Factors that go into minimum ages include but are not limited to a person’s height, weight, physical capability and previous experience levels.
 We are dedicated to your safety, and our reservationists are an excellent source for you to work through the options available to your group.
 These ages are a guide; it is up to the participants and their guardians to choose an adventure within their limits.
 Minimum ages can change due to weather conditions and/or water levels.

 Download Release Agreements:

 You can rate a specific rapid by class, or rate a general class to a whole river even though it has several different classes of rapids within it.
 The class of a rapid or river can change at different water levels.
 The temperature of the water, the air temperature, the remoteness of the river, and the difficulty of a rescue can all influence the rapid’s class.

 Class I – Easy.
 Small riffles.
 No significant waves or obstacles.